 When you continue the journey to Kingston you will cross the Blue Mountains.
-This mountains are well-known for its coffee of course.
+These mountains are well-known for its coffee of course.
 The quality and smooth & mild taste makes this coffee to one of the best and most expensive ones in the world.
 When visiting these mountains make sure to stop at a coffee plantation.
-Also Strawberry Hill is a great recommendation for lunch or high-tea with an amazing view on Kingston Town.
+Also, Strawberry Hill is a great recommendation for lunch or high-tea with an amazing view of Kingston Town.

 Tip!
 Visit Alex Twyman’s Old Tavern Blue Mountain Coffee Estate.

 The great Bob Marley was raised in Trenchtown, you can only visit this suburb with a local guide because it is still too dangerous.
 A must visit is the Bob Marley Museum on Hope Road.
 The museum was his former house and a lot of history can be found here.
 Other places of interest are the Devon House (beautiful house in colonial style) and the Devon House I-Scream where they have the best ice creams in Jamaica.

 Tip!
 Visit also the Bob Marley statue outside the National Stadium.

 On the south coast of Jamaica lies Treasure Beach.
 You can find 10 kilometres of golden beaches, azure blue sea and palm trees.
 Treasure Beach is an authentic part of Jamaica without any international hotels or resorts.